porsager/postgres/README.md

 ## Stream ```sql` `.stream(fn) -> Promise```

-If you want to handle rows returned by a query one by one you can use `.stream` which returns a promise that resolves once there are no more rows.
+If you want to handle rows returned by a query one by one, you can use `.stream` which returns a promise that resolves once there are no more rows.
 ```js

 await sql`